brantr/brantr.github.io/_posts/blog/2017-07-28-turbulence-paper-topics.md

   - Exponential atmosphere calculation
   - Model for exponential shock spreading
   - Connection between shocks of different generations?

+## Figures
+  - log normal from shocks
+  - volumes at a given density
+  - densest regions -- collapse
+  - ephemeral exist

 ## Conclusions
   - Density PDF can be described as a sum of individual shocks